brianshumate/ansible-couchbase-server/README.md

 ## UNMAINTAINED

-**WARNING: This repository is here for historical purposes and is no longer activelt maintained!**
+**WARNING: This repository is here for historical purposes and is no longer actively maintained!**

 ----